aswad546/SecurityMetrics/README.md

 A new statistical attack and defence are proposed and evaluated.
 The framework provided here enables quick prototyping of machine learning pipelines.
 The proposed attack is successful against a variety of biometrics and require the fewest attempts for successful attack.
-Code for statistical attack is not released yes as the paper is under submission.
+Code for statistical attack is not released yet as the paper is under submission.
 Email me if you are interested in code for statistical attacks.